hansama0902/Project3-Full-stack-application-with-React-hooks-_Timi-Time-Accounting/README.md

 Prompt:
 How to define PropTypes for my React components to validate incoming props and prevent runtime errors?

+**Use case: Running React frontend with Express backend**
+Prompt:
+How can I serve a React frontend app through an Express backend in a full-stack project?
+What are the key steps for setting up static file serving in production?

+**Use case: Understanding React Hooks**
+Prompt:
+What are React Hooks, and how do they replace class-based lifecycle methods?
+Specifically, how are useState, useEffect, and custom hooks used in real-world applications?

+**Use case: Generating fake transaction data for testing**
+Prompt:
+How can I programmatically generate 1000 fake transaction records (with random amount, category, date, type) for testing my accounting app using JavaScript or a script?

 ---
 ## View the project